A Group Course for Beginners

 for tips on how to get the most from it.

 Introducing Bodhrán is one of the New School’s group courses.
 We also offer private bodhrán lessons for students of all ages and skill levels.
 See Traditional • Folk • World Instruments Tuition for more information.

 A video demonstration of some techniques covered in the course:

-John comes from a musical family and has been studying and playing guitar and bass, as well as a range of Irish traditional instruments, for over thirty years.
+John comes from a musical family and has been studying, playing and teaching guitar, as well as bodhrán, tin whistle and a range of Irish traditional instruments, for over thirty years.
 He works in many different styles, including blues, rock, jazz, traditional and flamenco, and he has performed and recorded with a number of Irish groups, gigging extensively throughout Ireland, Canada, the UK, the US and Spain.
 He began teaching in 1988 at the Scarborough School of Guitar in Toronto, Canada, where he also studied composition and flatpick technique.
-He has studied flamenco guitar with Miguel Escudero Lopez in Seville, Spain and traditional music at St. Enda’s Folk Park & Museum, and he continues to develop techniques in a range of guitar styles.
-John has taught guitar, bodhrán and tin whistle at the New School since 2003, and he teaches our Irish Music Tasters and guitar courses for our Outreach Programme.
+He has also studied flamenco guitar with Miguel Escudero Lopez in Seville, Spain and traditional music at St. Enda’s Folk Park & Museum, and he continues to develop techniques in a range of guitar styles.
+John was the only guitar player selected by the renowned vocal innovator and improviser Bobby McFerrin to perform with him in the National Concert Hall for Bobby McFerrin Meets Ireland (2013), a unique collaboration for the Waltons World Masters Series between Bobby and a small, select group of Irish performers – chosen to represent the creativity, tradition and spirit of Ireland and selected through an Ireland-wide audition process.
+He has taught at the New School since 2003 and also teaches our Introducing Guitar for Adults, Introducing Guitar for Teens and Trad Guitar Basics courses, as well as guitar and bodhrán courses for our Outreach Programme.

 ‘I liked the relaxed atmosphere and encouragement.
 Really enjoyed and looked forward to attending each week.’